SkafteNicki/dtu_mlops/s4_debugging_and_logging/M13_logging.md

 We want to stress that the combination of tools presented in this course may not be the best for all your future projects, and we recommend finding a setup that fits you.
 That said, each framework provide specific features that the others does not.

+\
+Finally, we want to note that we during the course really try to showcase a lot of open source frameworks, Wandb is not one.
+It is free to use for personal usage (with a few restrictions) but for enterprise it does require a license.
+If you are eager to only work with open-source tools we highly recommend trying out [MLFlow](https://mlflow.org/) which offers the same overall functionalities as Wandb.